derLesh/SourceCraft-Reborn/README.md

 I found no way to contact the original author.
 Minecraft Forum post is gone and there was no twitter/facebook account.

-If this continued version a problem for the creator, please contact me if you are the original author
+If this continued version is a problem for the creator, please contact me if you are the original author